Safety Tips and Travel Insurance for Visitors China

 Diet, Water, and Medication Considerations

 Tap water in China is not potable.
-Bottled water is widely available, as are bottled soft drinks, beer, and hot coffee and tea.
+Bottled water, soft drinks, beer, and hot coffee and tea are widely available.
 Identify safe street food vendors by a long line of locals eager to eat their fare.
-Look for a very busy cook who is continuously cooking to fill orders (and not letting food sit and cool).
+Look for a busy cook who continuously cooks to fill orders (and does not let food sit and cool).
 Treat undercooked or raw meat and eggs with serious caution.

-Cash payment for services is often required prior to treatment, including emergency cases.
+Cash payment for services, including emergency cases, is often required prior to treatment.
 Travelers will be asked to post a deposit prior to admission to cover the expected cost of treatment.
 Hospitals in major cities may accept credit cards.

 When with prescriptions or other medications, always check with the Embassy of the People’s Republic of China to ensure the medicine or drug is legal in China.
 Carry prescription medication, along with your prescription, in its original packaging.
 Many common drugs and medications are not available in China, and counterfeit, low-quality knockoffs are prevalent.
 If you try to have medications sent to you from outside China, you may have problems getting them released by Chinese Customs, and/or you may have to pay high customs duties.